GWENT BADMINTON ASSOCIATION

 3.4 The League Fixture Secretary shall prepare the formation of the divisions within each section.
-This formation shall be published to the Fixture Secretary of each competing club at the League Fixture Meeting.
+This formation shall be published to the Fixture Secretary of each competing club at the League Fixtures Meeting.

-3.5 The League Fixture Meeting shall be held annually prior to the start of the season.
-Notification of the date, time, and venue of the meeting shall be sent by the League Fixtures Secretary to the Fixture Secretary of each club which has entered any team(s) not less than 14 days prior to the date of the meeting.
+3.5 The League Fixtures Meeting shall be held annually prior to the start of the season.
+Notification of the date, time, and venue of the meeting shall be sent by the League Fixture Secretary to the Fixture Secretary of each club which has entered any team(s) not less than 14 days prior to the date of the meeting.